fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 For now, we don't have any deployment shares.
 - create one by right-clicking the "Deployment Shares" folder in the left pane > new deployment share
+- follow the wizard (cf. sources at the end of this document)
 - we can store data for this deployment share in the same partition that we used for WDS (W:\DeploymentShare)
 - once our deployment share has been created, we can create a new local user on the server with read-only permission on the deployment share folder